gomyway1216/rag/tips_for_beginners.md

 8. If the difference is not okay, make changes to your files and follow steps 2 to 5 again.
 9. When making a pull request, assign Assignees, reviewers, and labels.

+### Run test cases
+0. Implement code for test cases
+    1. Go to Postman
+    2. Choose HTML method (eg: POST)
+    3. enter URL next to it (eg: localhost:8000/bmi) <!-- is it called URL? -->
+    (You specified your URL in your other file like this above your function: ```@router.post("/bmi", response_model=BMIResponse, status_code=200)```)
+    4. Type your variables into the Body section
+    5. Send and get the results
+    6. Copy-paste those to your test cases' code (eg: test_health.py)
+    7. Refer to https://docs.pytest.org/en/stable/index.html for writing code for test cases
+1. Make sure your Docker is up
+2. ```docker exec -it fastapi pytest```

+Alternatively,

+0. Implement code for test cases
+1. Make sure your Docker is up
+2. Go to Docker Desktop App
+3. Choose FastAPI and open Exec tab
+4. Go to your project's directory (rag directory)
+5. ```pytest path_to_your_file/your_python_file.py``` and now you see your test results!
+(eg: ```pytest app/tests/api/routes/test_health.py```)